 Of course, Ahab didn’t believe that either.
 Jehoshaphat, meanwhile, is caught in the middle.
 He didn’t know who to believe.
 He ends up going with the majority of the prophets and attacking Ramoth Gilead with Ahab.

-This story is a solemn warning about a number of things, starting with the people with whom we align ourselves.
+This story is a solemn warning about a number of things, starting with the character of the people with whom we align ourselves.

 Jehoshaphat really was a good king.
 He destroyed the idols in Judah, and he was generally a righteous man who sought to be true to God.
 His motivation was likely good in seeking to align himself with Ahab and Israel.
 When Ahab first came to him for help, Jehoshaphat responded, “I am as you are, my people as your people, my horses as your horses.”
 (1 Kings 22:4)

 Ahab was the bad guy.
 In aligning himself with Ahab, Jehoshaphat found himself in the crosshairs of God’s plan to take Ahab out.
-Jehoshaphat would repent for that misjudgment and withdraw his alliance with the northern kingdom of Israel for the remainder of his reign.
+Jehoshaphat would repent for that misjudgment and withdraw his alliance from the northern kingdom of Israel for the remainder of his reign.

 It didn’t matter that Jehoshaphat had good intentions in aligning with the idolatrous Ahab.
 We align with people who set themselves against God to our own peril.
 Another warning I see is that we should never simply take prophecy at face value.
 Paul’s admonition not to despise prophecy comes with a qualifier (1 Thess.
 5:20-22):

 Do not despise prophecies, but test everything; hold fast what is good.
 Abstain from every form of evil.